Or, Subtitled: A North Alabama Example of Jarndyce v. Jarndyce

 The snapshots above show records indexed for Dennis’s estate by the Lawrence County Archives that are found in Orphans Court Books E, F, G, H, and I, and in Inventory and Will Book 1835-1841.
 I have copies of only some of these records, and will indicate which ones I have as I discuss them below.

 The settlement of the estate went on from October 1836, when Dennis’s heirs filed for administration, to 9 May 1846, when the final settlement occurred and such funds as were left after all debts had been paid were disbursed.
-Even then, Lawrence County records show James B. Speake as guardian of the youngest children — Dennis James, Margaret, Rebecca, and Martha Ann (Mary Jane had died in 1850) — filing an account as late as October 1852 of his guardianship of these children who were minors when Dennis died, with a disbursement to these heirs in December 1852.
+Even then, Lawrence County records show James B. Speake as guardian of the youngest children — Dennis Edward, Margaret, Rebecca, and Martha Ann (Mary Jane had died in 1850) — filing an account as late as October 1852 of his guardianship of these children who were minors when Dennis died, with a disbursement to these heirs in December 1852.
 Dennis and Martha were still unmarried by then.

 The estate settlement had spanned 16 years by this point….